 The perfect sleeping bag or camping quilt won’t stay perfect without the proper care.
 Here are a few tips for how to take care of sleeping bags or camp quilts so you can keep your fluffy companion in tip-top shape for the next adventure.

-Wearing sleep clothing at night will maintain your bag’s integrity for extended periods of use.
-By going to bed with a thin baselayer on, you’ll not only sleep warmer by wicking moisture away from your body, but you’ll also keep your body oils from negatively affecting the bag or quilt.
+Wearing layers at night will maintain your bag’s integrity for extended periods of use.
+By going to bed with a baselayer on, you’ll not only sleep warmer by wicking moisture away from your body, but you’ll also keep your body oils from getting in your bag or quilt.

-If you’ve noticed small areas on your bag where oil or dirt has built up, we recommend hand washing just that single area initially.
+If you’ve noticed small areas on your bag where oil or dirt has visibly accumulated, we recommend hand washing just that single area initially.

-Thoroughly washing your bag or quilt should not be taken lightly.
-In fact, we only recommend a full cleaning if your bag has seen extended use or you’ve noticed that extensive amounts of oil and dirt are hindering your bag’s loft.
-The fact is, washing your sleeping bag will remove some of its water resistant qualities.
-In our research, we’ve found that retreating your bag or quilt at home will never give you the quality of water resistance you get from the bulk treatment the factory applies.
+Thoroughly washing your bag or quilt should not be done on a whim or haphazardly.
+In fact, we only recommend a full cleaning if your bag has seen extended use, or you’ve noticed that extensive amounts of oil and dirt are hindering your bag’s loft.
+The fact is, washing your sleeping bag will remove some of its water-resistant qualities.
+In our research, we’ve found that re-treating your bag or quilt at home will never give you the quality of water resistance you get from the treatment the factory applies.

 However, after extended use, body oils can begin to build up on your bag and these will, over time, break down its insulation.
-So with a thorough wash, you will remove grime that would, if left on, reduce your bag’s warmth.
+So with a thorough wash, you can remove grime that would, if left on, reduce your bag’s warmth.

 So, how should you wash your bag?

 Beware: a top-loading washing machine with an agitator can destroy your bag.
-So seek out a front-loader (found at most laundry mats) and use a non-detergent soap.
+Seek out a front-loader (found at most laundry mats) and use a non-detergent soap.
 We also recommend running extra rinse and spin cycles for best results.
 No front-loader?
 No problem.
 Go old-school and hand wash your bag in the tub.